lenra-io/docs/src/markdown/lenra-principles.md

 ## The Widgets

 The widgets are simple functions with 2 arguments : the **data**, a property object (**props**).
 This function will return a json tree composed by native components or other widgets.
-If one of the two argument change, the widget is rebuild.
+If one of the two argument changes, the widget is rebuilt.

 You can find all of the existing components by [checking our documentation.](components-api/)

-For example, the counter widget (in the template app) use the `props` to customise the printed message and the `data` to get the counter value.x
+For example, the counter widget (in the template app) uses the `props` to customize the printed message and the `data` to get the counter value.x
 When the `+` button is pressed, the `increment` listener will be called.

 ```jsx